Philip Avery: Career

-He helped to launch The Weather Network, a 24-hour cable-channel based in Birmingham, before moving to London to work with the Weather Channel.
+Avery helped to launch The Weather Network, a 24-hour cable-channel based in Birmingham, before moving to London to work with the Weather Channel.
 After a year he joined the BBC Weather Centre, in April 1998, becoming a household name appearing regularly on BBC News, BBC World News, BBC Red Button, BBC Radio 2, BBC Radio 5 Live and BBC Radio 4, where he was a regular forecaster on the Today programme.
 He previously forecast on the BBC News at Ten, the BBC News at Six and the BBC News at One.

-He took time out from presenting between September 2004 and July 2005 to take part in the Global Challenge 2004-2005 yacht race.
+Avery took time out from presenting between September 2004 and July 2005 to take part in the Global Challenge 2004-2005 yacht race.

 In October 2010 it was announced that Avery would no longer be presenting BBC weather forecasts.
 Despite this, he returned to broadcasting on the BBC a few years later.
-Avery has since presented weather for BBC's Gardeners' World and is now a regular presenter on BBC One.
+Avery has since presented the weather for BBC's Gardeners' World and is now a regular presenter on BBC One.